tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS trainer guide - Implementing Azure Virtual Desktop in the enterprise.md

 - Ties it all together for the participant.

-- Provides insight and experience to the learning process.
+- Provides insight and experience into the learning process.

 - Effectively leads the whiteboard design session discussion.